WebAssembly/design/AstSemantics.md

 ### Linear Memory Accesses

 Linear memory access is accomplished with explicit `load` and `store` operations.
-Integer loads can specify a size which is smaller than the result type as well as a signedness.
-Such integer loads perform an implicit sign- or zero-extension as specified below.
+Integer loads can specify a *memory size* which is smaller than the result type as well as a signedness which determines whether the bytes are sign- or zero- extended into the result type.

   * `i32.load8_s`: load 1 byte and sign-extend i8 to i32
   * `i32.load8_u`: load 1 byte and zero-extend i8 to i32